uswds/uswds-site/pages/patterns/complex-form/progress-easily.md

 permalink: /patterns/complex-form/progress-easily/
 layout: styleguide
 category: Patterns
+lead: _Help users to progress easily through form questions._

-lead: Empower users to successfully complete complex forms by reducing cognitive load and guiding them through the process in a way that is humane and respectful.
+Empower users to successfully complete complex forms by reducing cognitive load and guiding them through the process in a way that is humane and respectful.
 ---

 {:.margin-bottom-2}